asynts/pico-os/README.md

   - Free loaded executables; we already free stacks of threads we should do this for executables too.

-  - Typing very quickly can drop characters, this could be resolved with the DMA feature.

 #### Future features